JuliaLang/julia/doc/src/base/collections.md

 julia> rainbow = Set(["red","orange","yellow","green","blue","indigo","violet"])
 Set(["indigo", "yellow", "orange", "blue", "violet", "green", "red"])
 ```
 The union of two sets is the set of everything that is in one or the other sets.
-The result is another set- so you can't have two "yellow"s here, even though we've got a "yellow" in each set:
+The result is another set:
 ```julia
 julia> union(colors, rainbow)
 Set(["indigo", "yellow", "orange", "blue", "violet", "green", "black", "red"])